A Graph-Native Approach to Normalization

-Welcome to the documentation and repository accompanying the paper “A Graph-Native Approach to Normalization”.
-This repository provides the source code and Docker containers with the implementation of graph-native normalization for labeled property graphs.
+Welcome to the online documentation accompanying the paper "A Graph-Native Approach to Normalization".

-The evaluation scenarios are defined the file setup.yaml.
-For available configuration options, please refer to the comments in setup.yaml.
+The evaluation scenarios are described here, and are defined the filesetup.yaml.
+For available configuration options, please refer to the comments insetup.yaml.

 After running the Docker containers,